even4void/aliquote/content/post/org-css-design.md

 "pure-u-1-2|/img/2020-09-18-17-22-23.png"
 "pure-u-1-2|/img/2020-09-18-17-22-33.png" >}}

+So far so good.
+There are still things I'm working on, but for the moment it's usable.
+Regarding tables, I devised a simple scheme to make them look close to booktabs-style table in Latex.
+Here is a comparison of HTML (left) and PDF (right) rendering:[^1]

+{{< fluid_imgs
+"pure-u-1-2|/img/2020-09-19-16-15-50.png"
+"pure-u-1-2|/img/2020-09-19-16-27-44.png" >}}

 I was also wondering whether this stylesheet could be used with RMarkdown-like document --- I don't really know how we would call this when we are using Org babel: ROrg?
 BabelR?
 Several [years ago](/post/org-mode-literate/) I was already thinking of replacing RMarkdown with Org, and now I am about to replace everything Markdown with Org.

 So I quickly rewrote one of my old Markdown [handout](https://github.com/even4void/rstats-biostats/blob/master/handout/practical01.Rmd) in Org format.
 I used Pandoc to convert the original Md file into an Org file, which I edited afterwards.
 This means replacing `BEGIN_EXAMPLE` with `BEGIN_SRC` where appropriate and adding a bit of options to process each chunk.
 In org, we can define a global header that will apply to all SRC block, then refine individual ones with additional options.
 This is particularly useful to mimic part of [knitr](https://yihui.org/knitr/) setup.